-The following Stellantis Group policies apply globally:
+The following Stellantis policies apply globally:

-- Stellantis N.V.'s Code of Conduct (which applies to all Stellantis employees and contractors) - Stellantis CoC EN.pdf - Stellantis Human Rights policy - Stellantis N.V.'s Responsible Purchasing Guidelines Global Responsible Purchasing Guidelines (stellantis.com)
+- Code of Conduct (which applies to all Stellantis employees and contractors) -Stellantis CoC_EN.pdf (the "Code") - Human-Rights-Policy-EN.pdf - Global Responsible Purchasing Guidelines (stellantis.com) 'GRPG'

-The Code of Conduct expresses the basic values of Stellantis, which include principles for protecting our workforce, conducting business, interacting with external parties, and managing our assets and information.
-The Code applies to our workforce, which includes all individuals who work for Stellantis anywhere in the world, officers and the members of the Stellantis Board of Directors.
-The Code communicates our expectations that our stakeholders, including suppliers, dealers, distributors, and Joint Venture partners, will act with integrity and in accordance with our Code.
+The Code expresses the basic values of Stellantis, which include principles for protecting our workforce, conducting business, interacting with external parties, and managing our assets and information.
+The Code applies to our workforce, which includes all individuals who work for Stellantis anywhere in the world, including its officers and the members of its Board of

+Directors.
+The Code communicates the Company's expectations that our stakeholders, including suppliers, dealers, distributors, and joint venture partners, will act with integrity and in accordance with our Code.

-The Human Rights Policy reflects an approach to human rights principles that is designed to be consistent with the spirit and intent of the United Nations Guiding Principles, the United Nations Universal Declaration of Human Rights, the United Nations Sustainable Development Goals, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Companies, the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO), the United Nations Guiding Principles on Business and Human Rights and the Modern Slavery Act 2015 with respect for the human rights, fundamental freedoms, democratic principles and standards established in the International Bill of Human Rights (the "Fundamental Human Rights Documents").
+The Human Rights Policy reflects an approach to human rights principles that is designed to be consistent with the spirit and intent of the United Nations Guiding Principles, the United Nations Universal Declaration of Human Rights, the United Nations Sustainable Development Goals, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO), the United Nations Guiding Principles on Business and Human Rights and the Modern Slavery Act 2015, and the United Nation's International Bill of Human Rights (collectively, the "Fundamental Human Rights Documents").

-The Global Responsible Purchasing Guidelines set out Stellantis' firm commitment to act in a socially responsible manner in line with the Stellantis Code and the Stellantis Human Rights Policy, cascading the same commitment to the Stellantis supply chain.
+The Global Responsible Purchasing Guidelines set out Stellantis' firm commitment to act in a socially responsible manner in line with the Code and the Human Rights Policy.
+As suppliers are critical links in the chain of responsibility, Stellantis requires all suppliers to be vigilant for sustainability risks, e.g., as set forth in the GRPG, within their own operations as well as in their supply chain and therefore requires all suppliers to meet the sustainability commitments set out in its GRPG.
 As part of an ongoing process, parties seeking to become Stellantis suppliers or to extend their status as suppliers, are required to adhere to the Guidelines.
-The framework underlying the Responsible Purchasing Guidelines refers to the Fundamental Human Rights Documents, highlighting the health and safety of its workforce, the prohibition of human rights violations such as child labour and forced labour, and compliance with conflict minerals and environmental protection regulations, among others.
+The Fundamental Human Rights Documents are the framework underlying the Responsible Purchasing Guidelines, highlighting the health and safety of its workforce, the prohibition of human rights violations such as child labour and forced labour, and compliance with conflict minerals and environmental protection regulations, among others.
 Stellantis views this framework as essential in its transition to a more sustainable future.

-Stellantis renewed PSA's membership of the UN Global Compact in 2021, 2022 and 2023 cementing the Stellantis Group's alignment with the principles of the Universal Declaration of Human Rights, the Declaration on Fundamental Principles and Rights at Work and the United Nations Convention against Corruption.
-Stellantis intends renew membership also for 2024.
+Stellantis renewed PSA's membership of the UN Global Compact in 2021, 2022, 2023 and 2024 cementing its alignment with the principles of the Universal Declaration of Human Rights, the Declaration on Fundamental Principles and Rights at Work and the United Nations Convention against Corruption.
+Stellantis intends to renew membership again in 2025.